 Whether you are starting in the fall or spring, taking summer courses is an effective way to integrate developmentals into your major.

 If you will be enrolling in the fall semester (August), you may choose to get a head start on your developmental courswork by taking summer courses either at Penn College or at another institution.
-Remediating academic weaknesses prior to enrolling in your first full semester is highly recommended by Penn College deans and faculty.
-Your advising session is a good time to discuss and plan summer coursework.
+Remediating academic weaknesses prior to enrolling in your first full semester ishighly recommended by Penn College deans and faculty.
+Your pre-enrollment advising session is a good time to discuss and plan summer coursework.

 If you will be enrolling in the spring semester (January) you may take courses during a subsequent summer term, either at Penn College or another institution, to catch up on coursework displaced by developmentals.
-You may begin to explore this option during your advising session and then work with your faculty adviser in your first semster (around scheduling time) to plan summer coursework.
+You may begin to explore this option during your pre-enrollment advising session and then work with your faculty adviser in your first semster (around scheduling time) to plan summer coursework.

 Taking Summer Courses at Penn College

 We offer all of our developmental courses during the summer at a discount.
 On-campus housing is available.

 For fall enrolling students, summer course scheduling will open in April.
 If you attend a pre-enrollment advising session in April or later, you may schedule summer courses at your session.
 If you attend an advising session prior to April, you may contact Academic Services by phone to schedule a summer course.

 See Search Course Offerings for course availability, dates, and times.